msf-ocba/meningitis-app/README.md

 ## Execution flow chart

+This section details the execution's flow of the app with a self-explanatory diagram:

 !["Event's flowchart during the execution of the app"](./images/flowchart.png)

 > Note: In case the project org unit id changes, the first request to the API (EventList) should be changed in order to apply the logic of the app to the events which are descendants of the new project's org unit.
 This will be changed in EventList.js